ExperimentGoneRogue/Experiment-Gone-Rogue/README.md

  This repository does not contain other parts of the game.

  The doughnut can spawn in 12 variations.
 It can be 3 different flavors and have 4 different toppings.
+ If you would like to take a closer look at the model and maps used for the doughnuts you can follow [this link](https://opengameart.org/content/experiment-gone-rogue-doughnuts) to see them.

  ![Doughnut Screenshot 1](https://raw.githubusercontent.com/ExperimentGoneRogue/Experiment-Gone-Rogue/master/Dougnuts_screenshot.png)
  ![Doughnut Screenshot 2](https://raw.githubusercontent.com/ExperimentGoneRogue/Experiment-Gone-Rogue/master/Dougnuts_screenshot_2.png)